-Flora and All Other Environment Badges
+Flora and Environment Badges

 There are many other conservation organisations which focus on the plants, trees, waterways, habiats or just the environment in general.
 These sometimes have animal themed badges but more often its plants or trees and flowers are also quite popular.